bhanukhetharpal/Sparkathon/README.md

 * Size-Me-Up API: Matches your measurements with our sizing charts.

 * Available-or-Nah API: Checks if a specific size is in the house.

+For testing and experimentation, refer to the sample barcodes provided in the Testing folder.
+These samples will help you explore the features of outfit recommendations and check size availability effortlessly.

 ## API used for Outfit Recommendations 🎩:
 [Custom Search JSON API](https://developers.google.com/custom-search/v1/overview)